JingwenX/OrganizingPhotosWithTags/README.md

 You may choose to run it in shell, or it also has a nicely designed GUI for you to use.

 Enjoy the world with your camera without messy!

+To run the GUI, run the PhotoRenamer.java under PhotoRenamer folder.